Adam Jerzy Czartoryski: Diplomatic efforts for a new Polish Commonwealth

-After the November Uprising in 1830-31 until his death, Czartoryski supported the idea of resurrecting an updated Polish–Lithuanian Commonwealth on federal principles.
+After the November Uprising in 1830–1831 until his death, Czartoryski supported the idea of resurrecting an updated Polish–Lithuanian Commonwealth on federal principles.

-The visionary statesman and former friend, confidant and de facto foreign minister of Russia's Tsar Alexander I acted as the "uncrowned king and unacknowledged foreign minister" of a non-existent Poland.
+The visionary statesman and former friend, confidant and de facto foreign minister of Russia's Emperor Alexander I acted as the "uncrowned king and unacknowledged foreign minister" of a non-existent Poland.

-Czartoryski was disappointed when the hopes that had he held as late as the Congress of Vienna of Alexander undertaking reforms failed to materialise.
+Czartoryski was disappointed when the hopes that had he held as late as the Congress of Vienna of Alexander I undertaking reforms failed to materialise.
 His subsequent thoughts were distilled in a book, completed in 1827 but published only in 1830, Essai sur la diplomatie (Essay on Diplomacy).
 According to the historian Marian Kamil Dziewanowski, it is indispensable to an understanding of the Prince's many activities conducted in Paris following the ill-fated Polish November 1830 Uprising.
 Czartoryski wanted to find a place for Poland in the Europe of the time.
 He sought to interest Western Europeans in the adversities facing his stateless nation, which he still considered to be an indispensable part of the European political structure.

 Adhering to the Polish motto, "for our freedom and yours", Czartoryski connected Polish efforts for independence with similar movements in other subjugated nations of Europe and in the East as far as the Caucasus.
 Thanks to his private initiative and generosity, the émigrés of his subjugated nation conducted a foreign policy often on a broader scale than had the old Polish–Lithuanian Commonwealth.

 Of particular interest are Czartoryski's observations, in his Essay on Diplomacy, regarding Russia's role in the world.
 He wrote that, "Having extended her sway south and west, and being by the nature of things unreachable from the east and north, Russia becomes a source of constant threat to Europe."
 He argued that it would have been in Russia's greater interest to have surrounded herself with "friend[s rather than] slave[s]."
 Czartoryski also identified a future threat from Prussia and urged the incorporation of East Prussia into a resurrected Poland.

 Above all, he aspired to reconstitute – with French, British and Turkish support – a Polish–Lithuanian Commonwealth federated with the Czechs, Slovaks, Hungarians, Romanians and all the South Slavs of the future Yugoslavia.

 Poland, according to his vision, could have mediated the conflicts between Hungary and the Slavs, and between Hungary and Romania.
 At the same time, the Belgian people were also seeking independence.